abhay-raj19/FitBody/README.md

 ### 🔩Issues to be welcomed

 1. Content Correction.
-2. Back pages for the linking the webpages.
+2. Backpages for linking the webpages.
 3. Navigation of the pages.
 4. New cards for Testimonials with Images.